-- A “shortened” version, consisting only of the “In” in a square with white letters on blue.
-This is actually a snippet of the full LinkedIn logo, still respecting the rounded corners.
-This is the format of the LinkedIn logo that is found in the taskbar when you are connected to the site. 💻
+- A “shortened” version, consisting only of the “in” piece in a square.
+White letters on blue and the rounded corners of the square.
+This is essentially a snippet of the full LinkedIn logo.
+This is the LinkedIn logo that is found in the taskbar when you connect to the site. 💻

 Font and colors of the logo

 - “LinkedIn Blue” is the color used in the logo.
-It was once associated with black, but in 2019, designers have narrowed the palette to just the signature shade of blue.
+It was once associated with black, but in 2019, designers have whittled down the color palette to a signature shade of blue.
 White is also offered as an option. ⚪

 - The color palette of the LinkedIn logo is modest.
 The three distinct shades that embellish it are blue, white and black. ⚫

-- Blue is a color commonly used to express inventive vision and pragmatism. 🔎
+- Blue is a color commonly used to express innovation, vision and pragmatism. 🔎

 - White is a competently neutral alternative color, which represents elegance and power of the tool. 🦿

 - Black is also a variant of the LinkedIn logo color.
 It is there to create contrast and give visibility, while being discreet. 😎